dlabs-mobile-apps/dlabs-mobile-apps.github.io/docs/repository/git-flow.md

 ```
 These step may well lead to a merge conflict (probably even, since we have changed the version number).
 If so, fix it and commit.

-Now we are really done and the prod release branch may be removed, since we don’t need it anymore:
+Now we are really done and the prod release branch may be removed:

 ```bash
 $ git branch -d release-1.2.1